kyma-project/website/content/blog-posts/2020-02-11-release-notes-1.10/index.md

 <!-- overview -->

 >**CAUTION:** Before upgrading your Kyma deployment to 1.10, you must upgrade Tiller.
-Read the [**Migrations and upgrades**](#migrations-and-upgrades) section carefully for more details.
-If you upgrade to a newer release without performing the steps described in that section, you may compromise the functionality of your cluster or make it unusable.
+Follow the [Migration Guide](#migrations-and-upgrades) for details.
+If you upgrade to a newer release without performing the steps described in the migration guide, you can compromise the functionality of your cluster or make it unusable.

 See the overview of all changes in this release:

-- [Migrations and upgrades](#migrations-and-upgrades) - Tiller upgrade required before upgrading Kyma to 1.10
 - [Known issues](#known-issues) - Monitoring-related issues with AKS metrics
 - [Backup](#backup) - Updated Velero and improved Azure support
 - [CLI](#cli) - Support for Minikube 1.6, removal of the `uninstall` command